TylerMcKenna/Programming-II-01/README.md

 <h4><i>Please</i>:</h4>
 <pre>
 Pull before making any changes
-Leave a message when you commit noting what you changed
+Leave a message when you commit saying what you changed

+Vojin:
+Henri-Junior:
+Holt:
+Tyler: Gray scale & sepia
 </pre>